Equivariant algebraic K-theory of G-rings: Equivariant -theory of Galois extensions

 \subsection{Quillen-Lichtenbaum formulation}

 \mylabel{section:QL}

 Let $E/F$ be a finite Galois extension of fields with Galois group $G=\Gal(E/F)$ on $E$.
 Since $G$ acts on $E$, it acts by functoriality on the spectrum $\KK E$, so $\KK E$ is a naive $G$-spectrum.
 The fixed points of this naive $G$-spectrum are easily seen to be $(\KK E)^G\simeq \KK F$.
 The initial Quillen-Lichtenbaum conjecture was that the map of spectra is an equivalence, where $\KK E^{hG}$ denotes the homotopy fixed points of the naive $G$-spectrum $\KK E$.
-However, low dimensional examples disprove this conjecture as stated even after $p$-adic completion for a prime $p$.
-Thomason showed that this map only becomes an equivalence after reducing mod a prime power and inverting the Bott element \cite{Thomason}.
+However, low dimensional examples disprove this conjecture as stated even after $p$-adic completion for a prime $p$ \cite{mitchell}.
+Thomason showed that under some technical hypotheses this map becomes an equivalence only after reducing mod a prime power and inverting the Bott element \cite{Thomason}.\footnote{The Quillen-Lichtenbaum conjecture has been refined to the statement that the map from fixed points to homotopy fixed points of the separable closure of a field for the action of the absolute Galois group is an equivalence mod $p$ on a connected cover, and was resolved in the two primary case by Rosenschon and \O stv\ae r in \cite{rosenschorn}.
+The result at the prime 2 was already known by work of Levine for fields of finite cohomological dimension \cite{levine}, and it is known that the proof of the Bloch-Kato would extend the result for such fields to other primes.}

 One might ask the same question of the map from fixed points to homotopy fixed points of the genuine $K$-theory $G$-spectrum of $\KK_G(E)$ and hope that it becomes an equivalence there, but we show that that map is equivalent to the one in terms of naive spectra from the original Quillen-Lichtenbaum conjecture.
-In \cite{jeremiah}, J. Heller and give a definition of a genuine equivariant algebraic $K$-theory spectrum by constructing a certain special $\sF_G$-space, and they show that for their construction the map from fixed points to homotopy fixed points becomes an equivalence when a lift of the Bott element is inverted.
+In \cite{jeremiah}, J. Heller and J. Hornbostel give a definition of a genuine equivariant algebraic $K$-theory spectrum by constructing a certain special $\sF_G$-space, and they show that for their construction the map from fixed points to homotopy fixed points becomes an equivalence when a lift of the Bott element is inverted.
 We believe that our definitions could suitably be related and then the result of this section could be viewed as a reflection of their theorem.

 The definition of fixed points and homotopy fixed points of a genuine $G$-spectrum is just as the fixed points, or homotopy fixed points, respectively, of the underlying naive $G$-spectrum.
 However, for an arbitrary ring with $G$-action, the underlying naive $G$-spectrum of $\KK_G(R)$ is not necessarily equivalent to the naive $G$-spectrum $\KK(R)$.
 We review the precise definition of homotopy fixed points of a fibrant genuine orthogonal $G$-spectrum $X$.
 Note that a fibrant spectrum is an $\OM$-$G$-spectrum. \begin{definition} Let $X$ be a fibrant genuine orthogonal $G$-spectrum.
 Then $X^{hG}$ is defined to be the fixed point spectrum where $i^\ast$ is the forgetful functor from genuine to naive $G$-spectra. \end{definition}